pi-engine/pi/usr/module/comment/doc/README.md

         '<comment-type-a>' => array(
             'title'         => _a('Comments for A'),
             'icon'          => 'icon-post',

-            'callback'      => '<Class\To\Fetch\Object\Information>',
+            // Optional, Api\Content will be used to fetch source data if no callback available 'callback'      => '<Class\To\Fetch\Object\Information>',

             'locator'       => array(
                 'controller'    => '<controller-to-match-this-comment-type>',
                 'action'        => '<action-to-match-this-comment-type>',